auth0/laravel-auth0/docs/Configuration.md

 The SDK can automatically configure itself using the JSON files exported using the [Auth0 CLI](https://auth0.com/docs/cli).

-This is the preferred method of configuration due to the ease of use.
+This is the preferred method of configuration due to its ease of use.

 The SDK will look for the following files in the root of your project, in the order listed: